 - what your budget will be, and how you would use the $1,000 to develop your idea

-Applicant should ensure compliance with board policies and completion of any board permission documents.
-In addition, if selected as a finalist, applicants will need to submit a signed CNS consent form for media purposes.
+Applicants should ensure compliance with the Regional Centres for Education and Conseil scolaire acadien provincial policies and completion of any board permission documents.
+In addition, if selected as a finalist, applicants will need to submit a signed Communications Nova Scotia (CNS) consent form for media purposes.